GRAINS-Wheat retreats from one-month high; corn and soy fall

 * India's UCO Bank says RBI has initiated prompt corrective action for bank in view of high net NPA and negative ROA

-* Wheat lower on profit-taking after short-covering rally * U.S. corn, soy prospects bright amid benign weather * Soy sags despite larger-than-expected monthly U.S. crush (Updates with closing prices) By Julie Ingwersen CHICAGO, May 15 U.S. wheat prices fell on Friday in a technical setback from a one-month high and a 7 percent surge a day earlier, traders said.
-Corn and soybeans also eased as U.S. crop prospects remained bright amid generally favorable weather in the Midwest.
-At the Chicago Board of Trade, July wheat settled down 3-1/4 cents at $5.11 a bushel.
-Still, after Thursday's surge, the contract posted a weekly gain of about 6 percent.
-July corn fell 2-1/2 cents on Friday to settle at $3.65-1/2 a bushel and July soybeans ended down 3-3/4 cents at $9.53-1/4 a bushel.
-For the week, corn rose 0.7 percent and soybeans fell 2.3 percent.
-Wheat futures declined after surging a day earlier on fund short-covering, a weaker dollar and fears of excessive rains in the southern Plains wheat belt that are forecast to continue next week.
-Commodity funds hold a massive net short position in CBOT wheat.
+* Wheat lower on profit-taking after short-covering rally * U.S. corn, soy prospects bright amid benign weather * Soy sags despite larger-than-expected monthly U.S. crush (Recasts throughout; updates prices, adds quotes, changes byline, dateline) By Julie Ingwersen CHICAGO, May 15 U.S. wheat prices fell on Friday in a technical setback from a one-month high and a 7 percent surge a day earlier, traders said.
+Corn and soybeans also declined as U.S. crop prospects remained bright amid generally favorable weather in the Midwest.
+At the Chicago Board of Trade as of 12:41 p.m.
+CDT (1741 GMT), July wheat was down 5-1/4 cents at $5.09 a bushel, but was on track for a weekly gain of 5.6 percent, the most in two months.
+July corn was down 3-1/2 cents at $3.64-1/2 a bushel and July soybeans were down 4-1/2 cents at $9.52-1/2 a bushel.
+For the week, corn was up 0.5 percent after trading flat the previous week, and soybeans were down 2.4 percent.
+Wheat futures eased after surging a day earlier on fund short-covering, a weaker dollar and fears of excessive rains in the southern Plains wheat belt that are forecast to continue next week.
 "It's a little correction from yesterday's rally.
 Yesterday was a short-covering event in wheat.
 We can look for reasons, but really it was about market structure and technicals," said Austin Damiani, a broker with Frontier Futures in Minneapolis.
 Traders also noted the prospect of increased competition from the Black Sea region.
 Russia lifted its duty on wheat exports, and the government said the move would boost overseas sales by 1 million tonnes.
 Russian exporters will pay no fees for selling wheat abroad from Friday until the introduction of a new export duty, calculated under a different formula, from July 1.
 CBOT soybeans fell on prospects for rising U.S. and world supplies, shrugging off supportive monthly U.S. crushing data.
-The National Oilseed Processors Association said its members crushed 150.363 million bushels of soybeans in April, the most ever for the month.
+The National Oilseed Processors Association (NOPA) said its members crushed 150.363 million bushels of soybeans in April, the most ever for the month.
 The figure topped an average of analyst estimates for 147.8 million bushels.
 "We already know we've got a big crush, and we know we've got the beans to do it," said Tom Fritz, a partner with EFG Group in Chicago, alluding to the record-large U.S. 2014 harvest.
 Corn futures were lower in sympathy with wheat and soybeans, halting a modest three-day advance.
-Traders were monitoring forecasts for possible frost next week in North Dakota and Minnesota that could threaten newly planted corn.
-CBOT settlement prices: Net Pct Volume Name Last change change CBOT wheat Wc1 511.00 -3.25 -0.9 96614 CBOT corn Cc1 365.50 -2.50 -0.9 174881 CBOT soybeans Sc1 953.25 -3.75 -0.4 93121 CBOT soymeal SMc1 303.30 1.10 0.4 45987 CBOT soyoil BOc1 33.07 -0.27 -0.7 59894 Wheat, corn and soybeans listed in cents per bushel, soymeal in dollars per short ton and soyoil in cents per lb.
-(Additional reporting by Nigel Hunt in London and Naveen Thukral in Singapore; Editing by Phil Berlowitz and James Dalgleish)
+CBOT prices as of 12:45 p.m.
+CDT (1745 GMT): Net Pct Volume Name Last change change CBOT wheat Wc2 515.25 -5.75 -1.1 13787 CBOT corn Cc2 371.50 -3.00 -0.8 51950 CBOT soybeans Sc2 945.75 -4.50 -0.5 7345 CBOT soymeal SMc2 301.20 0.50 0.2 3533 CBOT soyoil BOc2 33.00 -0.37 -1.1 4348 Wheat, corn and soybeans listed in cents per bushel, soymeal in dollars per short ton and soyoil in cents per lb.
+(Additional reporting by Nigel Hunt in London and Naveen Thukral in Singapore; Editing by Greg Mahlich and Phil Berlowitz)

 * India's UCO Bank says RBI has initiated prompt corrective action for bank in view of high net NPA and negative ROA